 Regina is a native of Brooklyn, New York.
 She grew up with her mother, father, and siblings in public housing and attended public schools.
-As a young girl, Regina’s parents taught her the values of work hard and telling the truth.
+As a young girl, Regina’s parents taught her the values of hard work and telling the truth.

 Her dad was a truck driver and a member of the Teamsters Labor Union.
 She recalls, as a young girl, climbing into a big rig and her dad teaching her how to use his CB radio.